 Related resources

-Lichen sclerosus (LS) is a chronic skin disorder that usually affects the skin around your vulva and anus.
+Lichen sclerosus is a chronic skin condition that usually affects the skin around your vulva and anus.
 This lifelong condition is more common in women, particularly postmenopausal women.
 It is not contagious and can’t be spread through sex.
-Lichen sclerosus and lichen planus (LP) can occur together.
+Lichen sclerosus and lichen planus can occur together.

 Symptoms can range from mild to severe.
 People with a mild condition may not have any symptoms.
-LS can be in one small area or it can affect many areas, including the skin between your vagina and anus (perineum), inner lips and clitoral hood.
+Lichen sclerosus can be in one small area or it can affect many areas, including the skin between your vagina and anus (perineum), inner lips and clitoral hood.

 Common symptoms include:

-LS is associated with other autoimmune diseases such as thyroid disease, pernicious anaemia, type 1 diabetes and coeliac disease.
+Lichen sclerosus is associated with other autoimmune conditions, such as thyroid disease, pernicious anaemia, type 1 diabetes and coeliac disease.
 It can also co-exist with other skin conditions.

-LS is usually diagnosed via a clinical examination.
 Your doctor will ask about your symptoms and medical history.
-They should examine your vulva and affected areas.
-They may also take a small sample (biopsy) of vulval or perianal skin and send it to a laboratory for testing.
+They will also ask to examine your vulva.
+They may take a small sample (biopsy) of skin from around your vulva or anus and send it to a laboratory for testing.

 It’s important for your doctor to examine the affected areas to ensure an accurate diagnosis.

-There is no cure for LS – and you won’t be able to get rid of it completely – but treatment should reduce symptoms and stop the condition from getting worse.
+There is no cure for lichen sclerosus, and you won’t be able to get rid of it completely, but treatment should reduce symptoms and stop the condition from getting worse.

-The main treatment for LS is corticosteroid ointment.
+The main treatment for lichen sclerosus is corticosteroid ointment.
 The ointment is applied to affected areas to reduce pain, itching and inflammation and to stop the condition from getting worse.

 Ointments are recommended instead of creams, as ointments are less likely to sting or cause contact dermatitis.